Cutwell/Hacktoberfest-Census/README.md

 A census of those participating in Hacktoberfest 2017 (and an easy PR!)

-This census has a live webpage [here](https://cutwell.github.io/Hacktoberfest-Census), it's automatically updated every time a PR is accepted!
+This census has a live webpage [here](https://cutwell.github.io/Hacktoberfest-Census).
+It's automatically updated every time a PR is accepted!

 ---
 ![Hacktoberfest-Census](static/img/Hackcensus.png "Hacktoberfest-Census")
 ---

 ### Contributing
-Fork this project and add your username + profile link to the [Census](https://github.com/Cutwell/Hacktoberfest-Census#census) list below, then make a Pull Request to add your name to this repository like so..
+Fork this project and add your username + profile link to the [Census](https://github.com/Cutwell/Hacktoberfest-Census#census) list below, then make a pull request to add your name to this repository like so:

 ```markdown
 [Cutwell](https://github.com/Cutwell)
 ```